josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 Evidence supporting one rung does not automatically establish the next.

-A state possessing sophisticated cyber capability does not prove that it conducted a particular intrusion.
+A state possessing sophisticated cyber or intelligence capability does not prove that it conducted a particular operation.

 A person representing a potentially vulnerable access route does not prove that route was exploited.